Architecture

 6. Host Health and Capabilities Endpoints

-afhttp host serves JSON host metadata on the same listener as CDP and the ops panel.
+afhttp host serves JSON host metadata on the same listener as CDP and display takeover.

 RouteAuthPurpose